 - 01392 690500 (sales only)

 Everything is based around our Lessons system.
 So, to create content or tests for students to use on their own you'll need to make sure everything is in a lesson.
 Students have a My Class tab.
 The only items they will see there are lessons created by you.
-Eventually we'll introduce optional alerts for classes you specify - and also optional due times for work to be completed.
+Optional alerts for classes you specify are in development - and also optional due dates for work to be completed.

 Here are the stages in creating a lesson, using the numbers shown in the screenshot: